Christmas checklist for reducing the cost of arable farming in 2023

 3. Sprays

-The key here is to question every application.
-Obviously, many are crucial to protecting and enhancing yields, but every time the sprayer comes out, it’s costing money in fuel, chemicals, wearing parts, labour, etc. Use thresholds, varieties, the weather and the many tools available to carefully calculate the risk and return of each application.
-Every pass you can miss saves you money.
+Question every application!
+Many are essential for protecting and enhancing yields, but every time the sprayer goes out, it costs money, fuel, chemicals, parts, labour, and more.
+Use thresholds, varieties, weather data, and available tools to weigh risk versus return.
+Every pass you skip saves money.

 4. Agronomy

-Very much connected with numbers (2) and (3), tailored and technically robust agronomy is the key to saving costs throughout any arable system.
-Independent advice will generally result in lower costs, but wherever it comes from, again question every application.
-It’s really important not to delegate the decision making process, but be able to discuss the options available.
+Closely linked to points 2 and 3, robust, tailored agronomy is key to saving costs across any arable system.
+Independent advice often lowers costs, but wherever it comes from, question every recommendation.
+Don’t delegate decision-making, discuss options and stay informed.
 Becoming BASIS & FACTS qualified could be the best investment you make in yourself.

 5. Labour

-With the pressures on the labour market and competition from other industries, it’s hard to save money under this heading unless you are clearly over staffed.
-And don’t forget to count yourself when calculating how much you need.
-If you already have the optimum labour input, the priority must be to recruit and retain the best to maximise productivity.
-Collaboration with neighbours to make positions more attractive and help spread costs is an increasingly popular option.
+With labour market pressures and competition from other industries, savings here are tough unless you’re clearly overstaffed.
+Don’t forget to count yourself when calculating needs!
+If you’re already at optimum labour input, focus on recruiting and retaining the best to maximise productivity.
+Collaboration with neighbours to make roles more attractive and share costs is increasingly popular.

 6. Machinery